Yearly Archives: 2013

 Watch "Mule Rider" on UNC-TV

 Fancy life in a mule wagon?
-Last winter, mule Polly and I hit the road with a film crew from UNC-TV.
+Last winter, mule Polly and I hit the road with a film crew from PBS North Carolina.
 We spent the better part of a week traveling the back roads of eastern North Carolina – from Oriental to Aurora.
 Through the dormant potato fields, past the moored shrimp boats and giant rusting anchors.
 We visited with net maker Virgil Potter and guitar picker John Carawan.

 The Mule at Your Window